metno/uEMEP/README_uEMEP.md

 uEMEP uses the time stamps provided by EMEP to specify the calculation times.

-uEMEP requires an EMEP output file for implementation.
+uEMEP requires EMEP output files, one of which contains the local fraction data, for implementation.

 ## Example files and configuration
-A zip file 'uEMEP_example_configuration.zip' containing the default and 2 example configuration files is provided.
+A zip file 'uEMEP_GMD_submission.zip' containing the data and configuration files for first implementing uEMEP.